uc-cdis/gen3.org/content/resources/user/gen3-client.md

 ```

 * * *
-## 5) Provide a manifest file for bulk download
+## 5) Provide a Manifest File for Bulk Download
 * * *
-A file download manifest can be generated using the data commons' "Exploration" tool by selecting a cohort then clicking on the "Manifest" button.
+A download manifest can be generated using the data commons' "Exploration" tool.
+After a cohort has been selected, clicking the "Manifest" button will create the manifest for the selected files.
 The gen3-client will download all the files in the provided manifest using the `gen3-client download-manifest` command.

 Example:
 ```